cinnug-nodejs/workshop/part2_modules_2.md

 ### common parameters
 * --save, -s: update the package.json with any modules that were installed
-* -g: install a module globally.
+* --global, -g: install a module globally.
+* --production: install only dependencies.
+* --development: install dependencies and dev dependencies.

 ### global modules
 node modules can be global. global modules are command line tools OR modules those tools depend on.